prifina-admin/internal-docs/data-modeling/README.md

 users own personal data cloud, becomes the data layer that ultimately the applications that run in the Prifina environment are built on top of.

+### Use of GraphQL Schema

+The main work for data modeling is building the data model as a GraphQL Schema.
+This will allow the applications the data layer needed to interact with the personal data cloud, as well as allow a GraphQL API to be connected later in development.